Find out more about sexual health testing

-It is important if you or your partner have casual sexual partners to get regular sexual health test so that if there are any present, they can be treated appropriately.
-Some STIs can increase the chances of getting HIV, or if you are living with HIV, make it easier to transmit.
+- Some STIs can increase the chances of acquiring HIV, or if you are living with HIV, make it easier to transmit.

-Everyone who has sex with casual sexual partners should have a full sexual health check at least once a year.
-People who inject drugs also should be tested regularly.
+Getting a sexual health test is a simple and effective way to take care of yourself, and your sexual partner/s.
+Everyone who has sex with casual sexual partners should have a sexual health check at least once a year.
+People who inject drugs also should also test regularly.

 Where to Test